The AI Impact Initiative

 Background

-Artificial intelligence presents one of the greatest opportunities in human history to accelerate progress on education, healthcare, agriculture, and economic empowerment.
+Artificial intelligence presents a major opportunity to accelerate progress in education, healthcare, agriculture, and economic empowerment.
 Yet its benefits are not shared equally.
-AI development remains concentrated in wealthy nations, built on datasets reflecting high-income environments and deployed primarily in markets where purchasing power already exists.
-The communities where the return on AI investment, measured in human outcomes, would be greatest remain the least represented in the spaces where AI is being designed, funded, and deployed.
-Without deliberate intervention, this risks deepening the very inequalities that social entrepreneurs across the Global South work every day to overcome.
+AI development remains concentrated in wealthier countries, built on datasets that reflect high-income environments, and deployed primarily in markets where purchasing power already exists.
+As a result, many of the communities where AI could generate the greatest human impact remain underrepresented in the spaces where these systems are designed, funded, and deployed.
+Without deliberate intervention, this imbalance risks deepening the very inequalities that social entrepreneurs across the Global South are working to address.

-Aiforgood Asia and NELIS Global established the AI Impact Initiative to address this gap directly.
-The partnership combines Aiforgood Asia's applied research expertise and hands-on experience deploying practical AI projects in real-world community settings with NELIS Global's established network of community leaders and social entrepreneurs through the One Million Leaders Fellowship, because identifying real solutions requires both technical rigour and genuine trust on the ground.
-Together, the initiative is built on a single principle: the people closest to the challenges are best positioned to identify the solutions.
+Aiforgood Asia and NELIS Global established the AI Impact Initiative to address this underrepresentation directly.
+The partnership combines Aiforgood Asia’s applied research expertise and practical experience deploying AI projects in real-world community settings with NELIS Global’s network of community leaders and social entrepreneurs through the One Million Leaders Fellowship.
+This combination reflects a core premise of the initiative: identifying effective solutions requires both technical rigour and genuine community insight.

-This study asked a direct question: where and how can AI create the greatest positive impact for communities across the Global South, as defined by the people living and working within those communities?
-A structured survey was designed and distributed through the One Million Leaders Fellowship network, capturing AI awareness, current challenges, barriers to adoption, and what support would make deployment practical and sustainable.
-The result is 611 responses from social entrepreneurs, educators, health workers, and community leaders across 56 countries, making this one of the most comprehensive studies of its kind.
-These findings form the empirical foundation of the AI Impact Wheel, a framework that will guide future investment, training, and partnership decisions.
-The need is documented.
-The communities have spoken.
-What follows is the evidence.
+This study examined a direct question: where and how can AI create the greatest positive impact for communities across the Global South, as defined by the people living and working within those communities?
+A structured survey was distributed through the One Million Leaders Fellowship network to capture AI awareness, current challenges, barriers to adoption, and the forms of support that would make deployment more practical and sustainable.
+In total, the study gathered 611 responses from social entrepreneurs, educators, health workers, and community leaders across 56 countries, making it one of the most extensive studies of its kind.
+These findings provide the evidence base for the development of the AI Impact Wheel, which is intended to guide future decisions on training, partnerships, and investment.

-The 611 respondents to this survey represent a cross-section of social entrepreneurship across the Global South that is, in itself, significant.
-They are directors and founders, educators and doctors, engineers and youth leaders, researchers and community organisers.
-Many are operating in conditions of real constraint, working in post-conflict areas, remote regions, and communities with limited infrastructure.
-What they share is a commitment to practical, ground-level impact.
+The 611 respondents to this survey represent a significant cross-section of social entrepreneurship across the Global South.
+They include directors and founders, educators and doctors, engineers and youth leaders, researchers and community organisers.
+Many are operating under real constraints, including post-conflict settings, remote regions, and communities with limited infrastructure.
+What unites them is a commitment to practical, ground-level impact.

 AI engagement across this group is already underway.
-44.4% of respondents report already using AI in some form, with a further 29.6% actively considering adoption.
+44.4% of respondents report already using AI in some form, while a further 29.6% are actively considering adoption.
 Familiarity is strongest with generative AI, which scored an average of 3.68 out of 5, followed by computer vision at 2.92 and natural language processing at 2.74.
 This is not a group encountering AI for the first time.
-It is a group that understands the technology's potential and is ready to move, given the right support.
+It is a group that already understands the technology’s potential and is positioned to move further with the right support.

 Geographic Reach